 - For short-term contracts, it would be better for you to operate via an umbrella company.
 When you do this, it will save the costs and the administration required in setting up and running a company.

-- You are not in control of your finances and affairs.
+- When comparing umbrella company vs limited company one of the main disadvantages is you are not in control of your finances and affairs.

 - You will not be tax efficient like a contractor with their own company would be.
 You will receive a salary for your work subject to PAYE income tax and NI.